BillHertzing/BlazorExamples/README.md

 ```C#
 var virtualRootPath = "";
 ```
-Later examples (hopefully) will show that non-empty values will let SS support multiple Blazor GUIs side-by-side, by aligning different virtualRootPath values with different physicalRootPath values, and modifying each Blazor GUI project's base URL routing slightly.
+Later demos (hopefully) will show that non-empty values will let SS support multiple Blazor GUIs side-by-side, by aligning different virtualRootPath values with different physicalRootPath values, and modifying each Blazor GUI project's base URL routing slightly.

 ## Map it
 In the ConsoleApp's AppHost.cs Configure method, the following line tells SS to add a new location from which to serve static files that do not match a known SS route.